 For family date night, I like to make an appetizer—something super simple that I know the family will love.
 Who doesn't love a bacon-wrapped appetizer, amIright?

-- Medjool Dates, pitted (these are easy to find in most produce sections or near the dried fruits and nuts.
+Pitted Medjool Dates, are easy to find in most produce sections or near the dried fruits and nuts.
 I usually have dates on hand because I like to use them as a natural sweetener for our smoothies.

 You will also need toothpicks to hold these together for baking.